freelawproject/x-ray/README.md

 }
 ```

-Or if you have hte file on a server somewhere, give it a URL.
+Or if you have the file on a server somewhere, give it a URL.
 If it starts
 with `https://`, it will be interpreted as a PDF to download:

 ```bash